-The CLI functions affected by this attribute are all functions called for the environment (and for any connections and statements allocated under the environment) that have character string parameters.
+The CLI functions that are affected by this attribute are all of the functions that are called for the environment (and for any connections and statements that are allocated under the environment) that have character string parameters.

-This attribute can only be set when there are no connection handles allocated under this environment.
+You can set this attribute only when there are no connection handles that are allocated under this environment.